imagej/imagej.github.io/_pages/platforms/macos.md

 ## Running Fiji in 32-bit mode

-{% include warning-box content='It may no longer be possible to start Fiji in 32-bit on recent versions of macOS.
+{% include notice icon="warning" content='It may no longer be possible to start Fiji in 32-bit on recent versions of macOS.
 See [this bug report](https://fiji.sc/bug/1018) for details.' %} Fiji on Intel Macs runs on Java 1.6 in 64-bit mode.
 If you need to run it in 32-bit mode, you can do so as follows:

 1. Launch Fiji normally, and choose {% include bc path='Edit | Options | Memory & Threads'%}.
 2. Reduce your Maximum Memory setting to \~1800 MB or less.